-Ex.
-18.3 Suppose that V, W and Z are vector spaces, with bases A, B and C, respectively.
-Suppose also that T is a linear transformation from V to W and U is a linear transformation from W to Z. Let A represent T with respect to the bases A and B, and let B represent U with respect to the bases B and C. Show that the matrix BA represents the linear transformation UT with respect to the bases A and C.
+Suppose that V, W and Z are vector spaces, with bases A, B and C, respectively.
+Suppose also that T is a linear transformation from V to W and U is a linear transformation from W to Z. Let A represent T with respect to the bases A and B, and let B represent U with respect to the bases B and C. Then the matrix BA represents the linear transformation UT with respect to the bases A and C.

-18.3 Linear Operators on V
+13.3 Linear Operators on V